grimlucis/rpg-hack/01-character-creation/03-classes.md

 illusion, and reform the next morning nearby.
 Illusions are real to you.

-This doom can be avoided by journeying into the mirror-realm and eating one of the eyes of the Eye Tyrants found there, or performing the Ritual of Prismax; a duel to the death against three of your mirror selves, fought in a neutral battlefield.
+This doom can be avoided by journeying into the mirror-realm and eating one of the eyes of the Floating Eyes found there, or performing the Ritual of Prismax; a duel to the death against three of your mirror selves, fought in a neutral battlefield.